 - Job costing and profitability analysis

-- Break out labor, materials, equipment, subs, and permits separately
+- Itemize labor, materials, equipment, subs, and permits separately — don't lump them

-- Use progress billing for projects beyond a few days
+- Use progress billing with retainage tracking on anything longer than a few days